NASA-Openscapes/2023-nasa-champions/README.md

 # 2023 NASA Openscapes Champions Cohort

 Welcome to the 2023 NASA Openscapes Champions Cohort!
-This is a Cohort for research teams using NASA Earthdata and transitioning workflows to the Cloud.
+This is a Cohort for research teams using NASA Earthdata to learn open science practices and spend time experimenting and planning what their analytical workflows with NASA Earthdata look like in the Cloud.
 This is part of NASA Openscapes: <https://nasa-openscapes.github.io>.
 Learn more about Openscapes and the Champions Program: <https://openscapes.org>.

 <img align="right" src="horst-champions-trailhead.png" width="450">